Productive Techniques for Conducting a Job Interview

 Glassdoor

-Glassdoor is not only a job portal, but it also offers a range of services, such as employer branding and recruitment marketing.
+Glassdoor is not only a job board in the USA but also offers a range of services, such as employer branding and recruitment marketing.
 Employers can post jobs for free, and the platform has a unique feature where candidates can read employee reviews of companies.
-This enables them to gain a better comprehension of the company culture before submitting their job application.
+This enables them to better comprehend the company culture before submitting their job application.

 Monster